Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 I chose .NET 10 with Clean Architecture and CQRS using MediatR.
 The folder structure reflects the separation of concerns:

-Controllers/ # Controllers and API endpoints
+Controllers/ # 35 controllers, ~200 endpoints

 Commands/ # Write operations via MediatR